Love Power (Disenchanted song): Reception

 Reviewers were less receptive towards the quality of the song itself.
 Liz Curtin of The Spectator called "Love Power" catchy, despite not being "a very good song" in their opinion, and appreciated hearing Menzel's voice.
-Forbes' Erik Kain liked "Love Power" more than the film's other songs, but found it forgettable.
 Although Kristy Puchko of Mashable thanked Disney for having Menzel sing, they found the song underwhelming and repetitive.
-Both Vanity Fair's chief film critic Richard Lawson and Theresa DeLucci of Den of Geek dismissed it as inferior to "Let it Go", while Moviefone said it fails to "move the needle" despite Menzel's impressive performance.
-Johnny Oleksinski of the New York Post found the song unnecessary.
+Both Vanity Fair's chief film critic Richard Lawson and Theresa DeLucci of Den of Geek dismissed it as inferior to "Let it Go", while the staff of Moviefone said it fails to "move the needle" despite Menzel's impressive performance.
 Writing for Paste, Abby Olcese said "Love Power" lacks "actual meaning", despite a heartfelt performance from Menzel.
-Benjamin Lee of The Guardian dismissed its lyrics as "so slapdash that one wonders if it was improvised".
+Lee of The Guardian dismissed its lyrics as "so slapdash that one wonders if it was improvised".
 In a negative review, Polygon's Petrana Radulovic accused "Love Power" of wasting Menzel's talent, calling it "incredibly generic and corny".
 Radulovic also criticized the inferior animation quality, which "undermines what could be a moving moment" between Menzel and Baldacchino.

-Ranking "Love Power" the film's second-best song, Kayla Laguerre-Lewis of Screen Rant praised Menzel's performance, calling it "the power ballad [fans] have been waiting for" with potential to become a Moden Disney classic.
-Despite ranking the film version as Disenchanted's third-best song, Blake Taylor of Looper ranked the end-credits version as the film's worst, despite Menzel's "impressive" vocals.
-Douglas Laman of Collider ranked "Love Power" the seventh best song from Disenchanted, describing it as lyrically forgettable despite Menzel's performance and criticizing its reference to "Let it Go" as "eye-roll worthy".
+Ranking "Love Power" the film's second-best song, Laguerre-Lewis of Screen Rant praised Menzel's performance, calling it "the power ballad [fans] have been waiting for" with potential to become "a modern Disney classic."
+Despite ranking the film version as Disenchanted's third-best song, Taylor of Looper ranked the end-credits version as the film's worst, despite Menzel's "impressive" vocals.
+Laman of Collider ranked "Love Power" the seventh best song from Disenchanted, describing it as lyrically forgettable despite Menzel's performance and criticizing its reference to "Let it Go" as "eye-roll worthy".